 The admonition of the day back then was that we needed to take care of the “spiritually poor”.
 Now that sounded logical.
 Give $20 to the poor and they’ll probably still be poor.
 Give $20 to “The Work” and you will fulfill “The Great Commission” or “warn the world” or “win more souls for Jesus” or “proclaim the Third Angel’s Message” (choose any church organization’s slogan and it’ll usually be akin to something like one of these).
 It sounds good.
 It sounds logical.
 It makes sense.
 There is a problem though.
 It is unscriptural.
 Neither Jesus nor Peter nor Paul or any man of God mentioned in the Bible ever said anything remotely like this.
 What they said was just the opposite, but I wasn’t listening.

 I remember in the 1960s and 1970s how few sermons there were at our church headquarters about love.
 Frankly, back then I didn’t want to hear about love and good works.
 My ears were itching for news on the latest world event proving we were living in the last days.
-Who wants to hear about love when you can hear a voice thundering about who the Beast is and how we can escape the Great Tribulation?
+Who wants to hear about love when you can hear a voice thundering about who the Beast might be and how we can escape the Great Tribulation?

 I know there are many today saying we need to get out there and preach the Gospel.
 Time is short.
 The world needs to be warned.
 Souls need to be won.
 The purpose of this article is not only to say that the Gospel should be preached, but what seems apparent in the life of Christ along with the writings and examples of the Apostles is that it’s important for us to be living the Gospel!
 You can’t preach it unless you believe it yourself and live it.
 Going into all the world making disciples includes “teaching them to observe all things that I have commanded you” (Matt.
 28:20).
 While on the job at work, you can’t be “Mr. Negativity”, always complaining about the boss, laughing at all the off-color jokes being told (going along to get along with your co-workers), ogling over the voluptuous receptionist and then turn around to tell a fellow co-worker, “let me share with you the gospel of Jesus & how He has changed my life.”
 What you do speaks loudly of who you are.
-The same is true for those in the ministry.
+The same is true for those of us in the ministry.

 We tend to think of preaching and teaching in a background of Protestant traditions and academia rather than as the writers of the New Testament looked at it.
 Paul said, “Imitate me, just as I also imitate Christ” (I Cor.
 11:1).
 Teaching and preaching didn’t involve a blackboard or a pulpit and pews, but rather living a way of life as an example to others.
 That’s why most of the qualifications of a bishop that Paul told Timothy and Titus involved a man’s character, temperament, community relations, hospitality and how he lived his life.
 To mimic a teacher as he mimics Christ didn’t mean to buy a tweed sport coat, learn to sit on the corner of a desk during a lecture and write backwards on a chalkboard.
 Making disciples meant mentoring.
 It meant showing by example what to do and how to live.
 You might say it was 98% lab and only 2% lecture.
 Jesus didn’t just give the Sermon on the Mount, He lived the Sermon on the Mount.
 Paul didn’t just talk about being a cheerful giver to others in need, he lived that way.
 You saw him in work clothes helping others and saw him entertain strangers.
 He not only preached the Gospel, he lived it.
 Sure, he lived in perilous times.
 He felt the end was near and saw the madness of emperors like Caligula and Nero.
 Yet in all of this he had his mind focused on Christ and what Jesus wanted the brethren to be focusing on.

 Paul knew that the Kingdom of God is about love.
 Whenever the Apostles wrote about the end time or the Day of the Lord coming soon, their call to action wasn’t for their financial help.
 An interesting study sometime is to take all those New Testament passages about the end drawing near or the last days and see what Jesus, James, Peter, Paul, John and Jude had to say about it.
 Most of the writers of the epistles felt Christ’s return was imminent, however, their “therefores” or their call to action was not the same as most church organizations today.
 Paul never admonished the brethren in Thessalonica or Rome to “therefore get out there and win more souls for Jesus” or “you gotta warn this world” or “let’s do the work.”
 Read Heb.
 10:24, Rom.
-13:8-14, I Thes.
+13:8-14, Phil.
+4:5, I Thes.
 5:1-8, James 5:7-8, I Pet.
 4:7-8, II Pet.
 3:10-14.
 It’s all about love and good works and your spiritual condition.
 It’s about your having oil in your lamp.
 It’s all about living the Gospel of “Christ in you the hope of glory”.

 Peter wrote “the end of all things is at hand; therefore be serious and watchful in your prayers.
 And above all things have fervent love for one another…” (I Pet.
 4:7-8).
 That was his conclusion as he saw prophecy being fulfilled at the end time.
 We are to have fervent love for one another.